vchkhr/macos-icons-updater/README.md

 If you are not logged in with an administrator account or don't know a password, paste `zsh macos-icons-updater.sh -nosudo` and press <kbd>enter</kbd>.
 5. Icons will be replaced with the new ones, Dock and Finder will be restarted.

-You may need to launch the program before the Dock icon refreshes.
+You may need to relaunch the program or mac before the Dock icon refreshes.

 ## Feedback and Donations
 Feedback is always welcome at [GitHub Issues](https://github.com/vchkhr/macos-icons-updater/issues).\